developersidd/drag---drop-image-gallery/README.md

 ## Features:
+* User can set a Feature image & change
-* User can sort images by drag and drop
+* Sort images by drag and drop
 * Select & Deselect Images
 * Delete multiple Images
 * UnSelect all selected Images